tecoevo/JohnsongrassBranchingProcess/Data_Code.md

-# Assessing weed control failure: a branching process approach for probability and time of herbicide resistance evolution
+# Assessing the probability and time of weed control failure due to herbicide resistance evolution

 ## Figures and Data